Hospital Medicine Observership Program

 • Triage: Working closely with the ED team, promotes understanding of this critical role in the transition of care from the outpatient to the inpatient settings.

-• Hospital medicine team: Appreciating the complexity of the US healthcare system by observing and working closely with the partners in Hospital Medicine.
+• Hospital medicine team: Appreciating the complexity of the US healthcare system by observing and working closely with allied health partners.

 • Conference: Participation in grand rounds, noon conferences, and morning reports with residents, medical students, and hospital medicine faculties.